 No one likes to think about facing a long-term illness, health crisis or needing to make end-of-life choices.
 But planning ahead can provide you with peace of mind, knowing that you always have a voice in your care, and will help your loved ones ensure your wishes for your care are met.

-Through an advance directive, such as a living will or durable power of attorney, you can make legally binding decisions about future care should you become incapacitated or cannot speak for yourself.
+Through an Advance Directive, such as a Living Will or durable power of attorney for health care, you can make legally binding decisions about future care should you become incapacitated or cannot speak for yourself.

 Questions often arise when an individual is considering these types of decisions.
 If you decide to become a donor, your decision should be recorded with the proper agency or expressed to the Organ Donation Association at 800-422-3310.
 In Washington State, organ donor designation can be indicated on your driver's license.